j-tseng/neural-transitions/README.md

 ## System Requirements

 This pipeline was originally developed on MATLAB (r2017a) and run on a Linux server.
-If the Parallel Computing Toolbox is available to you, then `parfor` is used to process multiple participants' data at once in various segments.
+If the Parallel Computing Toolbox is available to you, then `parfor` is used to process multiple participants' data at once in the first reducing dimensionality step.
 No custom/non-standard hardware was used.

 ## Installation Guide